Cash Me Outside’s Danielle Bregoli Defends Mom After A Nasty Brawl [Video]

 “Cash Me Outside” Danielle Bregoli denies dating Kodak Black

-At just 15 years old, the young star had garnered followers than either of us could have in a lifetime.
-She teased 8 million of her fans after uploading a filtered selfie, which shows a hickey on her neck.
+At just 15-years-old, the young star had garnered followers than either of us could have in a lifetime.
+She teased eight million of her fans after uploading a filtered selfie, which shows a hickey on her neck.
 That got fans wondering if she is indeed having a fling with rapper Kodak Black.
 The Instagram sensation addressed the issue previously in Life & Style, saying that she isn’t dating anyone as of the moment.

 Yet, the rumors persist after she was featured in his music video for his song, “Everything 1K” wherein we see the viral video star dancing on the hood of a white Rolls Royce and lip-syncing to his song.
-Although she said that she has “no bae”, Dani admitted that she has a crush on Kodak.
+Although she said that she has “no bae,” Dani admitted that she has a crush on Kodak.

 Nevertheless, she set the record straight as she was caught off-guard when someone asked her about her love life.
 Danielle said, “I’ve never hung out with Kodak Black—ever.
-He’s 19—god d***!”
+He’s 19—g** d***!”

 ???????????????????? ????by @fashionnova